Generalized tonic-clonic seizure

-- Sleepiness that lasts for 1 hour or longer
+- Drowsiness or sleepiness that lasts for 1 hour or longer

-- Loss of memory (amnesia) regarding events surrounding the seizure episode
+- Loss of memory (amnesia) about the seizure episode

 - Weakness of one side of the body for a few minutes to a few hours following seizure (called Todd paralysis)